alexandresanchograca/linkedin-card-generator/README.md

 You can find the latest release on: https://googlechromelabs.github.io/chrome-for-testing/

-Make sure your chromedriver is compatible with the current version of your chrome browser.
+Ensure your chromedriver is compatible with the current version of your Chrome browser.
 There may be issues with different versions other than the one that was used during testing.

 **Node.js**: